Social Media Guidelines

 - Aim for quality: Think about what you want to say before you post your comments.
 Make your content rich and interesting for others to read and share.

-- Be mindful of context: Don’t chance people taking incomplete thoughts out of context.
-If you can’t express your full thought in a tweet, use it the tweet to drive traffic to a blog posting where you can use as much detail as needed.
+- Be mindful of context: Don’t risk people taking incomplete thoughts out of context.
+If you can’t express your full thought in a tweet, use the tweet to drive traffic to a blog post where you can elaborate with as much detail as needed.

 - Use disclaimers: Make it clear that the views you are expressing are yours alone and not necessarily those of Feinberg.
 What you write is ultimately your responsibility.
 If you choose to identify yourself as a Feinberg employee or discuss topics related to the medical school through any social media channels, make it clear that you do not speak on behalf of our organization.

 - Follow copyright laws: Show proper respect for the laws governing copyright and fair use of copyrighted material owned by others.
-For additional information, refer to these additional resources: Copyright Basics (Northwestern University Library) and the US copyright office.
+For additional information, refer to Northwestern University Library’s Copyright Basics and the U.S. copyright office.

 - Publish smart: Post to the height of your intelligence and with full knowledge that Google never forgets.

 - Ask for advice: Unsure if a post is appropriate?
 Ask the Office of Communications for assistance.
-Northwestern University Feinberg School of Medicine does not endorse or take responsibility for content posted by third parties and the Office of Communications does not review content prior to posting (unless asked to provide feedback).
-The office does, however, reserve the right to remove or edit content the diminishes the reputation of or communicates inaccurate information about the medical school.
+Feinberg does not endorse or take responsibility for content posted by third parties, and the Office of Communications does not review content prior to posting unless asked to provide feedback.
+The office does, however, reserve the right to remove or edit content that diminishes the reputation of or communicates inaccurate information about the medical school.

-- Feed it: Once you establish a social media presence, especially if you are doing so as a representative of Feinberg (e.g., a Department Facebook page), you need to invest time in publishing useful content and responding to user comments.
+- Feed it: Once you establish a social media presence, especially if you are doing so as a representative of Feinberg (e.g., on a department’s Facebook page), you need to invest time in publishing useful content and responding to user comments.